-- the continuing impacts of COVID-19 and the governmental and other responses thereto, including but not limited to the risk of employees and executives contracting COVID-19 and the deployment of our business continuity plan pursuant to which a significant number of our employees may work remotely and our return to office plan, each of which may increase operational risk, as well as increases in market, counterparty and other forms of operational risk; - volatility in levels of overall trading activity; - dependence upon trading counterparties and clearing houses performing their obligations to us; - failures of our customized trading platform; - risks inherent to the electronic market making business and trading generally; - recent SEC proposals focused on equity markets may, if adopted, materially change U.S. equity market structure, including by reducing overall trading volumes, reducing off-exchange trading and market making opportunities, requiring additional tools, platforms and services to register as an ATS or exchange, and generally increasing the implicit and explicit cost as well as the complexity of the U.S. equities eco-system for all participants, all of which have an adverse effect on our business; - additionally, enhanced regulatory, congressional, and media scrutiny, including attention to electronic trading, wholesale market making and off-exchange trading, payment for order flow, and other market structure topics may result in additional potential changes in regulation or law which could have an adverse effect on our business as well as adversely impact the public perception of us or of companies in our industry; - increased competition in market making activities and execution services;
+- · volatility in levels of overall trading activity; - dependence upon trading counterparties, clients and clearing houses performing their obligations to us; - failures of our customized trading platform; - risks inherent to the electronic market making business and trading generally; - SEC proposals under the prior administration focused on equity markets which may, if adopted, materially change U.S. equity market structure, including by reducing overall trading volumes, reducing off-exchange trading and market making opportunities, requiring additional tools, platforms and services to register as an ATS or exchange, and generally increasing the implicit and explicit cost as well as the complexity of the U.S. equities eco-system for all participants; - additionally, enhanced regulatory, congressional, and media scrutiny, including attention to electronic trading, wholesale market making and off-exchange trading, payment for order flow, and other market structure topics may result in additional potential changes in regulation or law which could have an adverse effect on our business as well as adversely impact the public's perception of us or of companies in our industry; - increased competition in market making activities and execution services; - dependence on continued access to sources of liquidity; - risks associated with self-clearing and other operational elements of our business, including but limited to risks related to funding and liquidity; - obligations to comply with applicable regulatory capital requirements;

-- dependence on continued access to sources of liquidity; - risks associated with self-clearing and other operational elements of our business, including but limited to risks related to funding and liquidity; - obligations to comply with applicable regulatory capital requirements; - litigation or other legal and regulatory-based liabilities; - changes in laws, rules or regulations, including proposed legislation that would impose taxes on certain financial transactions in the European Union, the U.S. (and certain states therein) and other jurisdictions and other potential changes which could increase our corporate or other tax obligations in one or more jurisdictions; - obligations to comply with laws and regulations applicable to our operations in the U.S. and abroad; - need to maintain and continue developing proprietary technologies; - · capacity constraints, system failures, and delays; - · dependence on third-party infrastructure or systems; - use of open source software; - failure to protect or enforce our intellectual property rights in our proprietary technology; - failure to protect confidential and proprietary information; - failure to protect our systems from internal or external cyber threats that could result in damage to our computer systems, business interruption, loss of data, monetary payment demands or other consequences; - risks associated with international operations and expansion, including failed acquisitions or dispositions; - the effects of and changes in economic conditions (such as volatility in the financial markets, increased inflation, monetary conditions and foreign currency and continued or exacerbated exchange rate fluctuations, foreign currency controls and/or government mandated pricing controls, as well as in trade, monetary, fiscal and tax policies in international markets), political conditions (such as military actions and terrorist activities), and other global events such as fires, geopolitical conflicts, natural disasters, pandemics or extreme weather; - risks associated with potential growth and associated corporate actions; - risks associated with new and emerging asset classes and eco-systems in which we may participate, including digital assets, including risks related to volatility in the underlying assets, regulatory uncertainty, evolving industry practices and standards around custody, clearing and settlement, and other risks inherent in a new and evolving asset class; - inability to access, or delay in accessing, the capital markets to sell shares or raise additional capital; - · loss of key executives and failure to recruit and retain qualified personnel; and - risks associated with losing access to a significant exchange or other trading venue.
+- litigation or other legal and regulatory-based liabilities; - changes in laws, rules or regulations, including proposed legislation that would impose taxes on certain financial transactions in the European Union, the U.S. (and certain states therein) and other jurisdictions and other potential changes which could increase our corporate or other tax obligations in one or more jurisdictions; - obligations to comply with laws and regulations applicable to our operations in the U.S. and abroad; - need to maintain and continue developing proprietary technologies; - · capacity constraints, system failures, and delays; - dependence on third-party infrastructure or systems; - use of open source software; - failure to protect or enforce our intellectual property rights in our proprietary technology; - failure to protect confidential and proprietary information; - failure to protect our systems from internal or external cyber threats that could result in damage to our computer systems, business interruption, loss of data, monetary payment demands or other consequences; - risks associated with international operations and expansion, including failed acquisitions or dispositions; - the effects of and changes in economic conditions (such as volatility in the financial markets, increased inflation, monetary conditions and foreign currency and continued or exacerbated exchange rate fluctuations, foreign currency controls and/or government mandated pricing controls, as well as in trade, tariff, monetary, fiscal and tax policies in international markets), political conditions (such as military actions and terrorist activities), and other global events such as fires, geopolitical conflicts, natural disasters, pandemics or extreme weather; - risks associated with potential growth and associated corporate actions; - risks associated with new and emerging asset classes and eco-systems in which we may participate, including digital assets, including risks related to volatility in the underlying assets, regulatory uncertainty, evolving industry practices and standards around custody, clearing and settlement, and other risks inherent in a new and evolving asset class; - inability to access, or delay in accessing, the capital markets to sell shares or raise additional capital; - loss of key executives and failure to recruit and retain qualified personnel; - · risks associated with losing access to a significant exchange or other trading venue; and - risks associated with changes in governmental administrations and agencies.